Ibrahim Bako: Career

 Ibrahim Ahmed Bako (N/548) FSS MSS psc Born on 5 March 1943 in Kaduna, Kaduna State.
 His primary education was at Junior Primary School, Kaduna from 1951 to 1954, later proceeding to Giwa Senior primary school to complete his primary education in 1956.

 He attended Government College, now Barewa College from 1957 to 1961 where he obtained the West African School Certificate.
-On completion of his secondary education he gained admission into the Nigerian Military Training Academy (NMTC) Kaduna, now Nigeria Defence Academy as a member of NMTC course 5 in 1962 for his preliminary military training.
+On completion of his secondary education he gained admission into the Nigerian Military Training College (NMTC) Kaduna, now Nigeria Defence Academy as a member of NMTC course 5 in 1962 for his preliminary military training.

 He later proceeded to the United Kingdom to complete his cadetship training at the Royal Military Academy Sandhurst.
 Regular Combatant Commission was granted on 17 December 1964 with the rank of Second Lieutenant and seniority of the same rank effective 19 April 1962.

 As a Nigerian Army Infantry officer, Ibrahim Bako started his career as Platoon Commander 4 Battalion, then Company Commander 5 Battalion.
 At the start of the civil war in 1967, he was appointed Staff Captain intelligence for Headquarters 1 Area Command (later redesignated 1 Division).
 He was made a temporary Major on 31 July 1968 before taking a more active role at the front as a Brigade Major 4 Infantry Brigade, with the rank being made substantive on 24 February 1969.